Bloggers

 A. The most important follow-on ones are ‘adjudication,’ data entry, printing and mailing.

 ADJUDICATION: means a passport application is checked for accuracy – to see whether you are who your application and supporting documents say you are and whether or not you meet all qualifications.
 Delinquent child support and fraud are two reasons someone does not qualify for a passport.
 Adjudication is done at one of the 15 passport agency offices by permanent US government employees who are passport and/or fraud specialists.
-(Much of the rest of this part of the operation is done through outsourcing to Stanley Associates.)
+(Much of the rest of this part of the operation is done through outsourcing to contractors.)

 Data is then entered electronically at the agency where the passport was adjudicated.